keith-dev/ka-scheme/README.md

 # Scheme
-This project started of in an experiment with ChatGPT to generate a Common Lisp interpretter.
+This project started of as an experiment with ChatGPT to generate a Common Lisp interpretter.

 Of course, the code didn't work.
   * The parser was buggy and caused the app to crash.